-"I love Global Girls because we wel-

-come EVERYONE!" one girl exclaimed, emphatically!
+"I love Global Girls because we welcome EVERYONE!" one girl exclaimed, emphatically!
 Another expressed how she likes "...going to the After School Program....It gives me something much better to do after school, and when school is out, then I look forward to the summer program."
 Yet, another simply enjoys being a "...Global Girl because I love the Studio.
 It's fun and safe.
 What you say there stays there."
 The girls have a voice when they are in the Global Girl setting; they enjoy the rules of discussion, the "Safe Place", "Check-Ins", the "Session Guidelines" and overall, the "Global Girl way."

-will always have each other's backs."
-"I love Global Girls because we go places, because we get to travel and meet girls in other places.
+Performance is a huge and driving component of the Global Girls organiplaces, because we get to travel and meet girls in other places.
 I hope I will be able to go overseas with Global Girls."

 There were well more than three comments from the audience, which included responses from a board member, a couple of parents, and an organization supporter.
 "I love to see the girls perform!
 They are awesome and put their hearts and souls into it!"
-"As a parent I'm just become overwhelmed sometimes at how both my girls have blossomed since being a part of Global Girls.
+"As a parent I become overwhelmed sometimes at how both my girls have blossomed since being a part of Global Girls.
 The baby, 5 years old now, has been a part since she was about two and a half.
 She loves to dance.
-She watched her sister and could not wait to
+She watched her sister and could not wait to zation, but there are so many other aspects the girls are grateful for being a part.
+The strong sense of sisterhood echoes in their words and especially in their actions.